 Are you realistic about the results you desire?
 Results vary from one person to the next and often are based on the starting condition of your teeth.
 In compiling this report, we saw many complaints from people who started with bad staining issues and were disappointed that they weren't dazzling white at the end of 14 or 20 days.
 If you have normal yellowing or discoloration from wine or coffee, most whitening products will give you a nice improvement in color.
 If you have dark stains or simply have a yellow hue to your teeth, don't expect miracles.
 If you don't get the results you want from an over-the-counter product, consult with your dental professional to see if an in-office product or procedure would be more effective.

 Do you want to maintain that sparkle?
 Dental professionals agree: teeth whitening shouldn't just be limited to once every six months to a year.
-While that will brighten your smile for the short term, for the best long term results you should also use a whitening toothpaste, which we cover in a separate report, and rinse, as well as flossing regularly.
+While that will brighten your smile for the short term, for the best long term results you should also use a whitening toothpaste, which, again, we cover in a separate report, and rinse, as well as flossing regularly.
 These products don't even all have to be from the same manufacturer, feel free to mix and match as you find products that suit you.